stevenc49/stevenc49.github.io/pages/journal.md

 When you run the code, you can print(num, trackerVars...) at the end of the loop and verify what you get when you execute matches what you think you should get.

 Getting prep'ed for my practice interview.
 Just reviewing all the different "bag of tricks" by going thru jekyll blog.
+I should make my own list of problems to "review before an interview".
+Should be a handful of problems that I can review in a short amount of time.

 ### Jun 10